epfl-si/wp-plugin-enlighter/README.md

 ## Upgrade Notice ##

+### 4.2 ###
+Everything has been changed - read enlighterjs.org/wp-v4 before upgrading - THIS RELEASE IS NOT BACKWARD COMPATIBLE

 ### 4.1 ###
 Everything has been changed - read enlighterjs.org/wp-v4 before upgrading - THIS RELEASE IS NOT BACKWARD COMPATIBLE